alallo/form3-exercise/README.md

 SERVER_URL={your_server_url} HOST={your_host} go run main.go
 ```

-because we are using the docker-compose file and not the real API endpoints, this is what we need
+because we are using the docker-compose file and not the real API endpoints, we need to point the client to our local instance of the API

 ```
 cd cmd